Don't throw away your day-old croissants! Let me show you how to turn them into French bakery almond croissants - the ultimate baking glow-up.

 - Almond Extract - This will enhance the almond flavor.

-- Flour - All-purpose flour will help to thicken the almond cream filling.
+- Flour - All-purpose flour (plain flour) will help to thicken the almond cream filling.

 - Amaretto - For the syrup - this is totally optional, but I love the flavor it adds.
 You could also make a rum syrup, or just leave out the alcohol entirely and replace it with almond extract for an almond syrup instead.